WodaMineralna/S19-Practice-Project-Food-Order-App/README.md

 ---

-⭐⭐This project was built on my own, as part of the React course challenge: "**React - The Complete Guide 2025**" by _Maximilian Schwarzmüller_ ⭐⭐
+⭐ This project was built on my own, as part of the React course challenge: "**React - The Complete Guide 2025**" by _Maximilian Schwarzmüller_